 • Maintenance of communications database, tracking and filing of coverage

 Who You Are

-More specifically, you will be or have most of the following:
+Strong candidates will have most of the following:

-• An excellent time manager comfortable planning, prioritizing, troubleshooting, and moving tasks forward including organizational strategic plans, while coordinating in all directions especially across lines of difference (by quickly gaining trust and rapport through warmth, humility, optimism, humor, etc.);
+• An excellent time manager, planning, prioritizing, troubleshooting, and moving tasks forward, while coordinating in all directions, especially across lines of difference;

-• Commitment to the principles of justice, equity, diversity, and inclusion, with demonstrated successes in previous work and awareness of where you need to grow.
-You work effectively with a diverse team and partners, and act proactively to spot issues of equity and inclusion and bring practical solutions.
+• Committed to the principles of justice, equity, diversity, and inclusion, with demonstrated successes in previous work and awareness of where you need to grow.
+You work effectively with a diverse team and partners, and act proactively to spot issues of equity and inclusion and bring practical solutions

-We know there is not one ideal candidate who has all of these traits, so if you have a mix of interests, skills, and experience related to the above – and a passion for this work – please don’t let a gap in your strengths for this role stop you from applying or reaching out.
+We know there is not one ideal candidate who has all of these traits, so if you have a mix of interests, skills, and experience related to the above – and a passion for this work – please consider applying, or reaching out to us with questions.

 What Else You Should Know: